Managing hemophilia with inhibitors can bring challenges

 Alhemo® may cause serious side effects, including:

 • Blood clots (thromboembolic events).
 Alhemo® may cause blood clots to form in blood vessels, such as in your arms, legs, heart, lung, brain, eyes, kidneys, or stomach.
-You may be at risk for getting blood clots during treatment with Alhemo® if you use high or frequent doses of factor products or bypassing agents to treat breakthrough bleeds, or if you have certain conditions.
+You may be at risk for getting blood clots if you use high or frequent doses of factor products or bypassing agents to treat breakthrough bleeds, or if you have certain conditions.
 Get medical help right away if you have any signs and symptoms of blood clots, including: swelling, warmth, pain, or redness of the skin; headache; trouble speaking or moving; eye pain or swelling; sudden pain in your stomach or lower back area; feeling short of breath or severe chest pain; confusion; numbness in your face; and problems with your vision

 • Allergic reactions.
 Alhemo® can cause allergic reactions, including redness of the skin, rash, hives, itching, and stomach-area (abdominal) pain.
 Stop using Alhemo® and get emergency medical help right away if you develop any signs or symptoms of a severe allergic reaction, including: itching on large areas of skin; trouble swallowing; wheezing; pale and cold skin; dizziness due to low blood pressure; redness or swelling of lips, tongue, face, or hands; shortness of breath; tightness of the chest; and fast heartbeat

 The most common side effects of Alhemo® include: bruising, redness, bleeding, or itching at the site of injection, and hives.
+These are not all the possible side effects of Alhemo.
+Call your doctor for medical advice about side effects.

 Please see Prescribing Information and Medication Guide for Alhemo®.